What Happens After a DUI Arrest

 The information provided on the website can help you on the first step towards getting your life back on track.
 However, please note that this is only intended for general information purposes and is not meant to be taken as official legal advice.
 The specific details surrounding your case can have an impact on the options available to you.
 Only an qualified Ohio criminal defense attorney can provide you with official legal counsel.

 Contact Joslyn Law Firm today for more information and insight into your unique situation.
-Our Columbus DUI law firm provides free consultations.
+Our Cincinnati DUI law firm provides free consultations.
 This is your opportunity to learn more about your defense options during an honest and open meeting.
-Call (513) 339-6289 today and take the first step into safeguarding your future or that of your loved ones from an OVI conviction.
+Call (513) 399-6289 today and take the first step into safeguarding your future or that of your loved ones from an OVI conviction.

 Ohio's Criminal Justice System After DUI Arrest

-- What Happens After an Arrest for DUI in Franklin County?
+- What Happens After an Arrest for DUI in Hamilton County?

-- Protecting Your Constitutional Rights After a DUI Arrest in Columbus OH
+- Protecting Your Constitutional Rights After a DUI Arrest in Cincinnati OH